grouparoo/grouparoo/cli/templates/config/README.md

 # Code Configuration

 Welcome to your very own Grouparoo project!
-You are awesome for supporting open-source software!

 This directory will contain all your application's configuration files.
 You can generate them automatically using [the `generate` command](https://www.grouparoo.com/docs/cli/config#generate) from the Grouparoo CLI.